naobservatory/mgs-pipeline/README.md

 At each stage data will be stored in an S3 bucket on AWS.
 The structure is:

     s3://nao-mgs/
-      [studyId]/
+      [bioprojectId]/
          raw/
          noadapter/
          cleaned/
          processed/
          viruscounts/

-In cases where the data comes from the [Sequencing Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA), the study ID is the SRA accession.
+In cases where the data comes from the [Sequencing Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA), the bioproject ID is the SRA accession.
 For example, "PRJNA729801" for the Rothman 2021 data.

 Files under `raw/` have the contents as we received them, but have been renamed